zhangyihome/code-push-cli/cli/README.md

 | `^1.2.3`         | Equivalent to `>=1.2.3 <2.0.0`                                                         |

 *NOTE: If your semver expression starts with a special shell character or operator such as `>`, `^`, or ** *, the command may not execute correctly if you do not wrap the value in quotes as the shell will not supply the right values to our CLI process.
-Therefore, it is best to wrap your `targetBinaryVersion` parameter in double quotes when calling the `release` command, e.g. `code-push release MyApp updateContents ">1.2.3"`.*
+Therefore, it is best to wrap your `targetBinaryVersion` parameter in double quotes when calling the `release` command, e.g. `code-push release MyApp-iOS updateContents ">1.2.3"`.*

 The following table outlines the version value that CodePush expects your update's semver range to satisfy for each respective app type: